Annika Björnsdotter Teppo

 Docent and Principal Investigator at the Department of Social Research, University of Helsinki

-My research has a focus on African cities and urban South Africa in particular.
-I have researched and resided for several years in South African, where my interest was first focused on the ideas of race and ethnicity among white South Africans, especially Afrikaners.
+My research has a focus on African cities and urban South Africans in particular.
+I have researched and resided for several years in South Africa, where my interest was first focused on the ideas of race and ethnicity among white South Africans, especially Afrikaners.
 I have followed the social transformation during the post-apartheid era ever since I first started my fieldwork in Cape Town in 1997.
 I wrote my PhD on ‘poor whites’ in South Africa.
 After that I have written on religious change in post-apartheid South Africa, and also examined the ideas of mediation and moral communities in African cities.
+Since 2018 I have been working on the post-apartheid Afrikaner families in my research project, which was funded first by Engaging Vulnerablity writing grant, then by Riksbankens Jubileumsfond (RJ).

-African cities, post-apartheid cities, Cape Town, Urban inclusions and exclusions, categories and boundaries, Social engineering and the urban space, Crossroads of race, class and ethnicity, White South Africans, Whiteness, Afrikaners, Urban religious movements, Traditional religion and new religious movements, Healing and medical anthropology, Mediation, Moral communities, ‘Poor white problem’, Public spaces, Sacred spaces, Local appropriations of neoliberalism, Urban art.
+African cities, post-apartheid cities, Cape Town, Urban inclusions and exclusions, categories and boundaries, Social engineering and the urban space, Crossroads of race, class and ethnicity, White South Africans, Whiteness, Afrikaners, Urban religious movements, Traditional religion and new religious movements, Healing, Mediation, Moral communities, ‘Poor white problem’, Public spaces, Sacred spaces, Local appropriations of neoliberalism, Urban art, families and family economy.

 Background as lecturer